Concordium/concordium-rosetta/README.md

 ### Example

-Transfer 1000 µCCD along with a memo from account `3rsc7HNLVKnFz9vmKkAaEMVpNkFA4hZxJpZinCtUTJbBh58yYi` to `4Gaw3Y44fyGzaNbG69eZyr1Q5fByMvSuQ5pKRW7xRmDzajKtMS`
+Transfer 1000 µCCD along with a memo from testnet account `3rsc7HNLVKnFz9vmKkAaEMVpNkFA4hZxJpZinCtUTJbBh58yYi` to `4Gaw3Y44fyGzaNbG69eZyr1Q5fByMvSuQ5pKRW7xRmDzajKtMS`

 The command for doing this using the client is